refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### Buttons

-Deprecated `ignoreAccessControlProvider` prop is removed from all buttons exported from `@refinedev/mui` package.
-Use `accessControl.enabled` prop instead.
+The `ignoreAccessControlProvider` prop has been deprecated and removed from all buttons exported from the `@refinedev/antd` package.
+Use the `accessControl.enabled` prop instead.

 ```diff
 <CreateButton